StemTBioinf/RprogrammingII/index.md

 }
 ```

-Lets try and run this and get the top 10 maost variable genes:
+Lets try and run this and get the top 10 moast variable genes:

 ``` r
 get.var.genes(hspc.s4,10)